WHO WE ARE...

 Deborah L. Fulthorp

-Deborah (Debbie) Fulthorp is a full-time online faculty member at Grand Canyon University and an adjunct professor at SUM Bible College and Theological Seminary as well as Northpoint Bible College.
+Deborah (Debbie) Fulthorp is a full-time online faculty member at Grand Canyon University.
+She was formerly an adjunct professor at SUM Bible College and Theological Seminary as well as Northpoint Bible College.
 She completed a DMin in Leadership at the Assemblies of God Theological Seminary.
 Her project, Spirit-Empowered Women in Church Leadership, was designed to be an undergraduate course to be used in Christian universities as well as in the local church advocating for women and men to work equally together in Christian ministry within the Assemblies of God and Pentecostal traditions.

 Deborah's teaching and ministry centers around an outflow of her relationship with Christ and the Holy Spirit's empowerment.
 She was called into Christian ministry at the age of 15, and has since traveled to over 28 countries in cross-cultural ministry.
 She and her husband also co-pastored together in the beautiful Grand Canyon National Park.

 She loves writing, hiking, photography and worship music from around the world.
-Her passion is missions and advocating for women in ministry within her contexts and spending time with her husband Brian and their 3 children, Mercy 12; Samuel 10; Benjamin who is 2 years old.
+Her passion is missions and advocating for women in ministry within her contexts and spending time with her husband Brian and their 3 children, Mercy 14; Samuel 12; Benjamin who is 4 years old.

 Janice Leah Poss